-Make the most of your Alaska cruise from Seattle by pitching camp for a few days to explore the “Emerald City.”
+Make the most of your Cruises from Seattle by pitching camp for a few days to explore the “Emerald City.”

 ON A SUNNY SATURDAY IN AUGUST, a crowd gathers at Seattle’s Pike Place Market.
 The mood is festive, particularly at Pike Place Fish, where fishmongers, garbed in Grundens (the Swedish-stitched orange bib overalls) joke as they toss whole Sockeye Salmon, Alaskan Halibut and Yellow Fin Tuna over the counter to be packaged.
 “Want to see a flying fish?” says one, as he sends a salmon sailing to a co-worker.
 With cameras rolling and flashes sparkling, the tourists laugh.

 Welcome to Seattle, the free-spirited Pacific Northwest city where water, majestic snow-capped mountains and a funky, yet sophisticated, downtown conspire to create one of America’s best cities and top travel destinations.
 And for cruise passengers, the former frontier town is equally as compelling to visit as it is to leave.
 Each summer, cruise ships often come and go in record numbers from Seattle’s downtown terminals — to and from Alaska.